United States Supreme Court Building: Opposition

-Chief Justice Edward Douglass White, nominated by Taft in 1910 (and later succeeded by him in 1921), was part of the initial resistance to the idea of a Supreme Court building.
+Chief Justice Edward Douglass White, nominated by Taft in 1910, and later succeeded by him in 1921, was part of the initial resistance to the idea of a Supreme Court building.
 He argued that the Supreme Court obtained its relevance because of its location within the Capitol.
-Many justices in addition to Chief Justice White refused to conduct their work within the building, and remained in their homes.
-The familiarity of their work spaces at home naturally discouraged the justices from operating in a completely new location, and they were also given funding by Congress to work from their homes.
+Many justices in addition to Chief Justice White refused to conduct their work within the building and remained in their homes.
+The familiarity of their workspaces at home naturally discouraged the justices from operating in a completely new location, and they were also given funding by Congress to work from their homes.

 Justices Harlan Fiske Stone and Louis Brandeis did not move into the new Supreme Court Building during their service on the court.
 Brandeis believed that Taft's intentions behind the new building represented a conflict between the judicial branch and the executive and legislative branches of government.
 Brandeis also opposed Taft's efforts to secure a new Supreme Court building by suggesting that a new wing should be added to the capitol to avoid having to work from his home; however, Taft was relentless in pursuing his vision for the Supreme Court.
 A decade after the Supreme Court building was completed, all nine justices occupied an office within the structure.
 This is primarily because the justices that did not favor the new Supreme Court Building were eventually replaced by new justices who were unfamiliar with working from home.

 The main opposition to the creation of the Supreme Court building was in Congress, particularly during Taft's tenure as Chief Justice.
 Taft faced opposition from senators in Congress, such as Senator Charles Curtis of Kansas, who threatened to replace Taft if he continued to protest his working conditions.
 In 1927, Taft noticed that out of ninety-six total senators at the time, only one urgently supported Taft's lobbying efforts; but only because this senator wanted the space the justices occupied at that time for the Senate.

-Temple of Justice
+Building features

-The Supreme Court Building is located at 1 First Street, NE (former site of the Old Brick Capitol, across the street from the United States Capitol) and was designed by architect Cass Gilbert (Gilbert's last major project; he died before it was completed).
-Gilbert was a long-time friend to William Howard Taft, and was employed for several years by McKim, Mead and White, then regarded as the largest architectural firm in the world.
+The Supreme Court Building is located at 1 First Street, NE, on the site of the former Old Capitol Prison, across the street from the United States Capitol.
+The building was designed by architect Cass Gilbert, and was Gilbert's last major project; he died before it was completed.
+Gilbert was a long-time friend of William Howard Taft and was employed for several years by McKim, Mead, and White, then regarded as the largest architectural firm in the world.
 Chief Justice Taft personally appointed Gilbert for the architectural planning and construction of the Supreme Court building.
 Gilbert was not particularly concerned with the function of the Supreme Court building for the Supreme Court Justices; however, the respect Gilbert had for Chief Justice Taft compelled him to design the building as a testament to his friend's honor.
-Gilbert's architectural imagination resulted in a Greek styled temple which was intended to communicate the inherent royalty of law.
+Gilbert's architectural imagination resulted in a Greek-styled temple which was intended to communicate the inherent royalty of law.